-Each POE switch requires a connection to both the primary and secondary Surface Switches.
-POE connector S1 connects to the primary Surface Switch and connector S2 connects to the secondary Surface Switch.
-Although S1 and S2 are full POE, power and data, Surface Switches do not use the power from this feed.
+Each POE switch requires a connection to both the primary and secondary Surface Switches, POE connector S1 connects to the primary Surface Switch and connector S2 connects to the secondary Surface Switch.
+Although S1 & S2 are full POE, power and data, Surface Switches do not use the power from this feed.

-Ports SPR1 and SPR2 are uninterrupted during reset and are used to provide power to the Surface Switches, PC and any other items that may need to remain powered during reset, such as ancillary audio feeds.
-The SPR connections also contain the reset lines from the upstand reset panel for the surface, control and DSP which the active Surface Switch acts upon accordingly.
+Ports SPR1 & SPR2 are uninterrupted during reset and are used to provide power to the Surface Switches, PC and any other items that may need to remain powered during reset, such as ancillary audio feeds.
+The SPR connections also contain the reset lines from the up-stand reset panel for the surface, control and DSP which the active Surface Switch acts upon accordingly.
 All other hardware, such as the PC will ignore the reset lines in the SPR feed.

 The B group of connectors do not pass data.
 Ports AP1 - AP4 are ancillary power, used to power "non-intelligent" units with no control processor or data connection, such as moving coil meters.
 AP connections drop power during surface reset.

-Upstand TFT panels do not have a direct data connection from a POE.
+Artemis up-stand TFT panels do not have a direct data connection from a POE.
 They have a connection to a fader panel which carries out the processing and passes on the data to the display.
+Due to the size of Artemis up-stand TFT's, the fader panel cannot power them and therefore they require an additional connection, from a POE AP port for power